 What is your company's revenue breakdown between new software licenses or SaaS subscriptions and maintenance?

 How much do you spend on research and development?
 How does that compare to your closest competitor's expenditures?

-Is your company a buyer of technology?
 Have you acquired any competitors in the past three years?

 “Sending out RFPs used to be a nightmare”